danghr/Web/index.md

 layout: default
 ---

-I'm currently an M.Eng. student of [the High-throughput Computer Research Center (HTCRC)](http://english.ict.cas.cn/rese/divi/cs/202302/t20230209_326889.html), [ICT, CAS](http://english.ict.cas.cn), supervised by [Prof. Dongrui Fan](https://people.ucas.ac.cn/~fandongrui?language=en) and working closely with [Assoc.
-Prof. Mingyu Yan](https://mingyuyan-ict.github.io/MingyuYan-ICT/) in GIMLab on high-throughput GNN systems.
+I am currently an M.Eng. student at the [High-throughput Computer Research Center (HTCRC)](http://english.ict.cas.cn/rese/divi/cs/202302/t20230209_326889.html), part of the [Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)](http://english.ict.cas.cn), and the [University of Chinese Academy of Sciences (UCAS)](https://english.ucas.ac.cn).
+I am supervised by [Prof. Dongrui Fan](https://people.ucas.ac.cn/~fandongrui?language=en) and am currently working in the GIMLab, directed by [Assoc.
+Prof. Mingyu Yan](https://mingyuyan-ict.github.io/MingyuYan-ICT/), focusing on high-throughput graph neural network (GNN) inference systems.

-I received my B.Eng. degree in Computer Science and Technology from [SIST](https://sist.shanghaitech.edu.cn/sist_en/), [ShanghaiTech](https://www.shanghaitech.edu.cn/eng/), where I worked in [Toast Lab](https://toast-lab.sist.shanghaitech.edu.cn) with [Assist.
-Prof. Chundong Wang](https://chundong.wang) on co-optimization of NoSQL database and file system.
-Prior to that I had some experience in [Attitude Research Lab](https://arlab.sem.shanghaitech.edu.cn/index_en.html) of [SEM](https://sem.shanghaitech.edu.cn/sem_en/), [ShanghaiTech](https://www.shanghaitech.edu.cn/eng/) with [Assoc.
-Prof. Lifeng Yang](https://sem.shanghaitech.edu.cn/sem_en/2022/0525/c9766a577111/page.htm) about ethics in information technology.
+I obtained my B.Eng. degree in Computer Science and Technology from the [School of Information Science and Technology (SIST)](https://sist.shanghaitech.edu.cn/sist_en/) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
+There, I worked in [Toast Lab](https://toast-lab.sist.shanghaitech.edu.cn) with [Assist.
+Prof. Chundong Wang](https://chundong.wang) on co-optimization of NoSQL databases and file systems.
+Before this, I gained some experience in the [Attitude Research Lab](https://arlab.sem.shanghaitech.edu.cn/index_en.html) of the [School of Entrepreneurship and Management (SEM)](https://sem.shanghaitech.edu.cn/sem_en/) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), working with [Assoc.
+Prof. Lifeng Yang](https://sem.shanghaitech.edu.cn/sem_en/2022/0525/c9766a577111/page.htm) on ethics in information technology.

+My research interests broadly encompass computer systems and architecture.
+In addition to my work on GNN inference systems, I am currently involved in the ["One Student One Chip" (一生一芯)](https://ysyx.oscc.cc/en/) project, exploring the implementation of a RISC-V CPU with various test and optimization techniques.
+I also have some background in operating systems, having completed the [Pintos](https://www.scs.stanford.edu/10wi-cs140/pintos/pintos_1.html) project as part of the Operating Systems I course at ShanghaiTech, where I later served as a TA during the following academic year.

 ## News